-Describe the diversification and how it is appropriate to this particular location:

-The project is not including any retail spaces.
-The project is including a \sim 10,000 square foot daycare which would act as a service to the community.
+Describe the diversification and how it is appropriate to this Staff Comments The project includes one retail space and is within The project is not including any retail spaces.
+The project is a variety of retail/services within an 800m radius. including a ~10,000 square foot daycare which would act as a service to the community.
 The project is located along St.Johns Street which has dozens of retail and service stores available within walking distance.
 The project is within walking distance of the Moody Centre Skytrain and West Coast Express Station.